solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 Azure App Service supports automated deployments from local Git
 repositories: developers simply need to push their code to an App Service remote repository.
-Consult the [Running the sample application] for a step-by-step App Service deployment from a local Git repository.
+Consult the [Running the sample application][27] for a step-by-step App Service deployment from a local Git repository.

 #### App Service Deployment Slots